Here are some important concepts to remember when purchasing items in the UW system:

 - Send an e-mail to email@example.com if you believe your purchase meets this criteria.

-Jim Pilon is the FAS Procurement contact and serves as an advisor for UW Bothell purchases and reimbursements.
-Jim is also the intermediary between yourself and UW Seattle Procurement Services to resolve purchasing issues.
-E-mail Jim at firstname.lastname@example.org.
+UWB FAS serves as the advisor for UW Bothell purchases and reimbursements.
+FAS is the intermediary between yourself and UW Seattle Procurement Services to resolve purchasing issues.
+E-mail FAS purchasing team at firstname.lastname@example.org.

 Send an e-mail to email@example.com for assistance with the following: